6.1 National U21 / Junior Championships, A > Z

 c

-To complement the senior and U21 World Championships (and UEM/FIME U19) the FIM has introduced during the last decade its 'Gold Trophy' series, - World Championships in all but name: 80cc Speedway and125cc Grass Track for 12 - 16year olds and more recently the 250cc Speedway and 250cc Long Track Youth Gold Trophies for14-17 year olds.
-The UEM/FIME has parallel 80 Speedway and 125 Grass Track 'UEM Cups'.
-With their long-standing youth development schools Denmark has not surprisingly dominated the 85cc competitions, - FIM and also UEM/FIME tournaments: only once in 11 years have Danes not taken the YGT podium 123.
-In the present decade to 2023 Dane Mikkel Andersen alone has taken 6 Cups and Trophies in 85cc and 250cc Speedway classes.
+With their long-standing youth development schools Denmark, not surprisingly, dominated the 85cc competitions, both FIM and also UEM/FIME tournaments: only once in the first 11 years did Danes not take the YGT podium 123, though Poles are today dominating.
+In the decade to 2023 Dane Mikkel Andersen alone took 6 Cups and Trophies in 85cc and 250cc Speedway classes.
 Gt.
 Britain had success in the previous decade in the 125cc Grass Track event with 3 consecutive wins.

 Zach Wajtknecht GB Dimitri Berge FR, Daniel Spiller GY,